John Erskine, Earl of Mar (1675–1732): 1715 rising

-In 1714, following the Elector of Hanover's ascension to the British throne after the death of Queen Anne, many of her erstwhile supporters felt estranged from the new government.
-The Earl of Mar was among these figures, who, feeling alienated, chose to side with the Jacobite movement.
-From September of that year, he began mobilizing forces, gearing up for a southward march.
-This action was part of a larger strategy to unite with English Jacobite groups, with the ultimate goal of reinstating a Stuart monarch.
-It was during this period of shifting allegiances and active engagement in the Jacobite cause that his English detractors labeled him "Bobbing John," a nickname that reflected their perception of his changing loyalties.
+In 1714, following the Elector of Hanover's ascension to the British throne after the death of Queen Anne, many of her erstwhile supporters felt estranged from the new government, including the Earl of Mar.
+Feeling alienated, he chose to side with the Jacobite movement.
+From September of that year, he began mobilizing forces for a southward march, as part of a larger strategy to unite with English Jacobite groups and ultimately aim to reinstate a Stuart monarch.
+It was during this period of shifting allegiances and active engagement in the Jacobite cause that his English detractors labeled him "Bobbing John", a nickname that reflected their perception of his changing loyalties.

 Braemar Castle is set in the stunning landscape of the Cairngorms National Park.

-Gathering with numerous Highland chieftains at Aboyne, John Erskine, Earl of Mar, expressed a strong commitment to Scotland's independence.
-On September 6, 1715, at Braemar, he initiated the Jacobite rising of 1715 by proclaiming James VIII as the King of Scotland, England, France, and Ireland.
-The Gaelic Bràigh Mhàrr properly refers to the area of upper Marr (as it literally means).
-Under his leadership, the Jacobite forces gradually expanded, showcasing his ability to rally support.
+Gathering with numerous Highland chieftains at Aboyne, Eskin, committed to fighting for Scotland's independence.
+On September 6, 1715, at Braemar, he initiated the Jacobite rising of 1715 by proclaiming James VIII as the King of Scotland, England, France and Ireland.
+Under his leadership, the Jacobite forces gradually expanded.

 The Declaration of the Earl of Mar on September 9, 1715, was a rallying call issued by John Erskine, the Earl of Mar, during the Jacobite Rising of 1715.
-In the declaration, Mar announced that King James III and VIII, recognized by the Jacobites as the rightful king, had entrusted him with the command of Scottish forces.
-Mar, along with several Scottish nobles and military leaders, determined that the time had come to take up arms openly to restore King James to the throne and to free Scotland from what they viewed as oppressive foreign rule.
+In the declaration, Mar announced that King James III and VIII, recognised by the Jacobites as the legitimate king, had entrusted him with the command of Scottish forces.
+Mar, along with several Scottish nobles and military leaders, determined that the time had come to take up arms openly to restore King James to the throne and to make Scotland independent from what they viewed as oppressive foreign rule.

 The declaration noted that several key figures were present at the council held at Aboyne, including Lord Huntley, Lord Tullibardine, the Earl Marischal, the Earl of Southesk, representatives from various clans, and other influential gentlemen.
-This assembly reflected the broad support among the Scottish nobility for the Jacobite cause.
+The statement intended to present the assembly as garnering broad support among the Scottish nobility for the Jacobite cause.